ThrowTheSwitch/CMock/docs/CMock_Summary.md

   * 2 for normal (default)
   * 3 for verbose

+* `:debug_output`:
+  When enabled, the generated mock will emit a `TEST_MESSAGE` for each mock setup call (e.g. `_Expect`, `_Ignore`, `_AddCallback`) and each actual mock invocation.
+This can help diagnose the order in which mock calls are being set up and executed during a test.

+  For example, with `:debug_output: true` and a mocked function `int foo(int a)`, the generated mock will print messages such as:

+      CMock: foo_ExpectAndReturn called
+      CMock: mock foo called

+  * default: false

 * `:weak`:
   When set this to some value, the generated mocks are defined as weak symbols using the configured format.
 This allows them to be overridden